Healthy Life Trainer

 • Sugar Syrup: You need to prepare the sugar syrup separately.
 Follow the instructions on how to prepare it to get the best result.
 Note that there are different ways of making sugar syrup.

-Making the heavy syrup (which will be used in making the base): In a small saucepan, add sugar and water, bring to a boil.
+Two - Make the heavy syrup (which will be used in making the base): In a small saucepan, add sugarcane water over medium heat, bring to a boil.
 Then reduce the heat and simmer for 5 minutes more, turn off the heat.

-In a mixing bowl, combine the semolina and melted butter, then add the coconut and mix until well combined.
+Five - In a large mixing bowl, combine the semolina and melted butter, then stir in the coconut and mix until well combined.

 • Brush the baking pan generously with ghee, butter or even baking spry.